LukasHuth/Compiler/README.md

 ## TODO

-- syntatic analysis test if start function is int and existing
+- syntatic analysis test if main function is int and existing